craftcms/docs/docs/4.x/config/app.md

 ## Common Components

-We'll only cover a few commonly-customized components here.
-Refer to Craft's own [src/config/app.php](https://github.com/craftcms/cms/blob/main/src/config/app.php), [app.web.php](https://github.com/craftcms/cms/blob/main/src/config/app.web.php) and [app.console.php](https://github.com/craftcms/cms/blob/main/src/config/app.console.php) when determining what components and properties can be customized.
+We’ll only cover a few commonly-customized components here.
+Refer to Craft’s own [src/config/app.php](https://github.com/craftcms/cms/blob/main/src/config/app.php), [app.web.php](https://github.com/craftcms/cms/blob/main/src/config/app.web.php) and [app.console.php](https://github.com/craftcms/cms/blob/main/src/config/app.console.php) when determining what components and properties can be customized.
 For example, Craft swaps out <craft4:craft\web\Request> for <craft4:craft\console\Request> to help smooth over some differences in Yii’s HTTP and CLI APIs.

 Even in Craft’s default application config map, some components’ properties are omitted for brevity.
 Every component will be declared either as a closure (with an internal call to a config factory helper) or an array with a `class` key.
 All public properties (as well as private properties with the appropriate magic getter/setter methods) on those classes are configurable!
-Refer to the [class reference](https://docs.craftcms.com/api/v4/), or use GitHub’s [code navigation](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github) feature on [Craft's source code](https://github.com/craftcms/cms).
+Refer to the [class reference](https://docs.craftcms.com/api/v4/), or use GitHub’s [code navigation](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github) feature on [Craft’s source code](https://github.com/craftcms/cms).

 ### Cache